illiamartynov/Pacman/README.md

 6. Use the keyboard shortcut Ctrl+Shift+Q to interrupt the game and return to the main menu.
 ## Acknowledgments 🙏

-We would like to express our gratitude to the Polish-Japanese Academy for providing the education and support that helped us develop this game.
+We would like to express our gratitude to the Polish-Japanese Academy for providing the education and support that helped me develop this game.